AlgyJr/ios_guides/Common-Issues.md

       - The Key **Value Coding-compliant** tells you there is a **connections issue**.
       - the name after **for the key** is what you will be looking for when you investigate connections.
    - **Step 2:** Select the offending ViewController by clicking on the *yellow dot*.
 Open the **Utilities** pane and select the **Connections Inspector**.
-   - **Step 3:** Delete the bad connection by clicking the little "x" between the connections.
+   - **Solution:** Delete the bad connection by clicking the little "x" between the connections.
 The bad connection should have an "!" on the right side instead of a little circle.

 ![key value coding gif](http://i.imgur.com/aLwKVKa.gif)